 R = 47Ω

-ECT 125 Week 3 Lab Assignment 1 | Devry University
+125 Week 3 Lab Assignment 1 | Devry University

 Amplitude Measurement